 The NPL (nonperforming loans) to Loans Ratio is helpful in determining the stress in a portfolio of loans.
 The higher the ratio the more trouble the lender is having in that portfolio.

-How We Calculate the Non-Performing Lonas to Loans Ratio
+How to Calculate the Non-Performing Loans to Loans Ratio

 Non-performing loans ratio isn’t something that’s reported as an individual item on the FFIEC reports.
 Instead, we do some math.